AztecProtocol/aztec-packages/yellow-paper/docs/contracts/index.md

 1. The state transitioner inserts the messages into the L1 inbox that was specified in the block.
 Note that they have logically been consumed from the L2 outbox, ensuring atomicity.
 1. The L1 outbox updates it local state by inserting the messages
 1. The portal later consumes the message from the L1 outbox
-1. The L1 outbox validates that the message exists and that the caller is the recipient
+1. The L1 outbox validates that the message exists and that the caller is indeed the recipient
 1. The L1 outbox updates it local state by deleting the message

 :::info L2 inbox is not real